JuaniRaggio/Ares/doc/DevelopmentReport.typ

 == Benefits of This Approach

-The emphasis on quality and extensibility provides tangible benefits:

-=== Easier Debugging
+- Easier Debugging

-Clean, well-structured code is easier to debug.
-When an issue arises, developers can quickly:
-- Locate the relevant code
-- Understand its logic
-- Identify the root cause
-- Implement a fix

-=== Lower Maintenance Cost
+- Lower Maintenance Cost

-Code that is easy to understand requires less time to maintain.
-Future developers (including our future selves) will spend less time deciphering intent and more time adding value.

-=== Educational Value
+- Educational Value

+#note[
-As an educational project, AresOS serves as a learning resource.
-Clean, well-documented code is more effective for teaching operating system concepts than complex, optimized code.
+AresOS serves as a learning resource.
+Clean, well-documented code is more effective for learning operating system concepts.
+]

 #pagebreak()